It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 These are sometimes used to fill a Friday Night Death Slot

 - On Super Bowl Sunday, the cable channel Animal Planet schedules a program called the "Puppy Bowl" — basically, extended footage of puppies playing in an enclosure resembling a football stadium, along with "play-by-play" commentary (for many years provided by an actual football announcer, Harry Kalas).
-From the second Puppy Bowl onwards, they had a kitten halftime show.
-2013 introduced hedgehog cheerleaders.
-Over the years, this has become popular enough to crawl out of No Hoper territory.
-Ratings have increased from 690K when it premiered in 2005 to 10 million in 2012.
-While not coming close to competing with the Super Bowl's viewership, it's repeatedly broken Animal Planet's network records.
-It's also gotten popular enough to have its own imitator: Hallmark Channel is now running a Kitten Bowl.
+From the second Puppy Bowl onwards, they had a kitten halftime show, 2013 introduced hedgehog cheerleaders, and 2014 featured guest spots from The Muppets (as a tie-in with the then-upcoming Muppets Most Wanted).
+Over the years, the Puppy Bowl has become popular enough to crawl out of No Hoper territory.
+While not coming close to competing with the Super Bowl's viewership, it's repeatedly broken Animal Planet's network records, with ratings increasing from 690K when it premiered in 2005 to 10 million in 2012.
+It's also gotten popular enough to have its own imitator: the Kitten Bowl, which airs on Hallmark Channel.

 - Animal Planet also created an Olympic-themed spin-off of the Puppy Bowl, the Puppy Games, to run opposite the Olympics' opening and closing ceremonies.